rabbitmq/tls-gen/README.md

 Certificate authorities (CAs) and certificates can form chains. tls-gen provides different "profiles", for example:

- 1. A root CA with leaf certificate/key pairs signed by it
+ * [Profile 1](./basic/): a root CA with leaf certificate/key pairs signed by it
- 2. A root CA with multiple shared intermediary certificates and leaf pairs signed by the intermediaries
+ * [Profile 2](./two_shared_intermediates/): a root CA with multiple shared intermediary certificates and leaf pairs signed by the intermediaries
+ * [Profile 3](./separate_intermediates/): a root CA with two intermediary certificates (one for server, one for client) and leaf pairs signed by the intermediaries

 Each profile has a sub-directory in repository root.
 All profiles use the same `make` targets and directory layouts that are as close as possible.

-### Basic Profile
+### Profile 1 (Basic Profile)

 To generate a CA, client and server private key/certificate pairs, run `make` from the [basic](./basic) profile directory with `PASSWORD` environment variable